ninoch/DMPA/README.md

 ```

 # Data
 Data can be found in [Open Science Framework](https://osf.io/djxtf/).
-The "management" field of study is the smallest dataset which you can download and check the code.
+The "management" field of study is the smallest dataset which has been added to the data folder.

 # Install
 You can find required packages and versions in requirements.txt and you can install them using: